Netflix Got Hacked and E-mail Changed – How To Get Account Back

 The easiest way to tell if someone has been using your account is to check the recently watched tab on Netflix.
 If you see a movie or TV show there that you didn’t watch recently, odds are that your account is being used by someone else.
-You should change your password immediately, to make sure that the damage doesn’t get any worse and to prevent the hacker from using your account again.
+In this case, you should change your password immediately to make sure that the damage doesn’t get any worse and to prevent the hacker from using your account again.

 Here is how you can make sure that suspicious activity took place on your Netflix account: